-In Christian religious history too, we find a similar process of the vacuum in Jesus’s life history, absorbing in this void fantastic theories and stories.
+In Christian religious history too, we find a similar process of the vacuum in Jesus’s life history.
+So this vacuum has led to fantastic theories and stories.

-Jesus’s years between twelve and thirty are left totally blank in the Gospels; and nothing is mentioned about his whereabouts or his activities during this time.
+Jesus’s years between twelve and thirty are left totally blank in the Gospels.
+There is nothing mentioned about his whereabouts or his activities during this time.
 These are the years commonly called his “missing years”.

 Notovitch writes that during his travel to Tibet he found an amazing, ancient manuscript in a monastery, which supplied him the material for his controversial book published in France in 1894.